EEOC says drug-testing policy violates ADA.

 The US Equal Employment Opportunity Commission (EEOC) recently put the brakes on two car companies in Arizona for withdrawing a job offer to a woman after a pre-employment drug test revealed she took a legally prescribed drug to treat a disability.

-As a result, Bell-Arrow Automotive, Inc. (known as Bell Lexus) and Bell Leasing, Inc. (known as The Berge Group) agreed to pay $45,000 and take other steps to settle the disability discrimination lawsuit alleging their hiring practices violated the Americans with Disabilities Act (ADA).
+As a result, the companies agreed to pay $45,000 and take other steps to settle the disability discrimination lawsuit alleging their hiring practices violated the Americans with Disabilities Act (ADA).

 The ADA prohibits employers from making employment decisions based on an individual’s disability or need for reasonable accommodation.
 Under the ADA, employers must make reasonable accommodations for employees’ and applicants’ disabilities, unless doing so poses a difficult or costly hardship.

-The lawsuit charged that after the applicant was extended a job offer to work as a salesperson at a dealership in Scottsdale, the company withdrew the offer the next day when a pre-employment drug test came back positive.
+The lawsuit charged that after the applicant was extended a job offer to work as a salesperson at a dealership, the company withdrew the offer the next day when a pre-employment drug test came back positive.
 The EEOC also alleged the auto dealer refused to hire similar applicants who needed a reasonable accommodation of the company’s drug testing policy.
-The company’s policy was to refuse to hire any applicant who tested positive for substances on a list maintained by Bell Lexus and The Berge Group.
+The company’s policy was to refuse to hire any applicant who tested positive for substances on a list maintained by the companies.

 According to the EEOC, the applicant explained that the drug was legally prescribed to treat a disability and it would not affect her job performance.
 She also offered to provide proof that the substance was legally prescribed and expressed a willingness to try a different medication.
-However, Bell Lexus and The Berge Group refused her offer and refused to hire her, the EEOC said.
+However, the companies refused her offer and refused to hire her, the EEOC said.

-In addition to paying $45,000 to the job applicant, Bell Lexus and The Berge Group also agreed to:
+In addition to paying $45,000 to the job applicant, the companies also agreed to:

 - Not discriminate in the future against applicants with disabilities